Raising chickens in the city

 If you are going to add chickens, you need to start by checking the local zoning laws.
 Make sure it’s legal to have chickens where you live and what requirements there are.
 Please thoroughly research how to care for chickens, their probable lifespans, their needs, etc. Chickens are very long-lived, so they are not an appropriate choice if you aren’t ready to commit to years of caring for them.

-Raising chickens in the city – how many chickens do you need to get eggs?
+How many chickens do you need for eggs?

 For most people, the appeal in raising backyard chickens is eggs.
-Though yes, your flock can and should be considered as pets, and entertainment.
-It might surprise you to know that even a solo hen will produce eggs.
-Strictly speaking, that’s how many chickens you need for eggs.
+But most city ordinances limit the types and number of livestock allowed in backyards, so you may be concerned that you won’t be able to raise enough hens.
+Good news – even a solo hen will produce eggs.
+So strictly speaking, the answer to how many chickens do you need for eggs is…one.
 But in reality, you should have at least two hens in your flock, and three is better.

 Why do you need so many chickens?